“EVERYTHING SHOULD BE MADE AS SIMPLE AS POSSIBLE BUT NOT SIMPLER”

 – Albert Einstein

-This stir fry is a very simple but very comforting dish; one that takes roughly fifteen minutes or so to cook and is wonderful to have with paratha or as a side dish.
-And I believe it fits in with the thought process of Albert Einstein of keeping is as simple as possible but not simpler
+This stir fry is a very simple one but very comforting dish; one that takes roughly ten to fifteen minutes to cook and is wonderful to have with paratha or as a side dish.
+And I believe it fits in with the thought process of Albert Einstein of keeping is as simple as possible but not simpler.
+You will need the following ingredients.
+Feel free to adjust them to your taste.

 2 tbsp Mustard Oil